rakib-shahid/rs5x4_host/README.md

 # Usage
 download the release zip and extract it to a folder.

-Edit the spotifykeys.txt file with your own values from spotify's dashboard.
+Edit the spotifykeys.txt file with your own values from spotify's dashboard. ***REDIRECT URI MUST BE [http://localhost/8888](http://localhost:8888/callback)***, if you want to use a different one spotifytoken.h will need to be changed accordingly

 then just double click start.vbs which will start the host in the background (its called test.exe)